Light-tight skipper-CCDs for X-ray detection in space: Calibration and data analysis

 To estimate the efficiency loss through the aluminum shield, we count X-ray events in pixels with and without the shield in nearby regions to mitigate any spatial non-uniformity.
 In this case, the CCD remains exposed during the readout, and shielded pixels spend some of the readout time under the unshielded region.
 We remove the readout contribution by computing the number of events as a function of exposure time and, once again, obtaining the slope from a linear fit.

 Note that fluctuations in the energy reconstruction due to charge-transfer inefficiencies, background pile-up, and the clusterization threshold may degrade the energy resolution, in addition to the readout and Fano noise.
 Determining the skipper-CCD operation parameters and optimal reconstruction to improve the X-ray energy resolution is beyond the scope of this work.
+We also note that different acquisition conditions, such as the number of samples, may introduce calibration shifts, which are negligible in this case~\cite{Drlica_2020}.
+Since this work relies solely on counting events in the X-ray peaks, the energy calibration and its precision do not affect the results.